The Agile Approach to Process Management. Understanding + Use

 7. 10 reasons why the introduction of Agile fails.

-For company training, the programme can be adapted for the specifics and needs of the company.
+If this is required at the corporate level, the programme can be adapted to the specific nature and needs of the company.

 - A very good insight into the Agile world, simple enough with practical examples.
 Very well-designed visual material.

 - The presenter was a competent practitioner, able to answer participants’ questions in an argumented and convincing way.

 - The Agile course presented by Jānis Dirveiks provided great insight for understanding the very basics of the Agile concept, without surplus or unnecessary detail.
 Very useful if you want to understand Agile or plan to introduce it into your organization.
 During the course, one could observe whether this type of concept is even suited for one’s organization, or whether it is just the flavour of the month.
 During the course, there is also an opportunity to try out simple techniques from the Agile methodology practically.
 The presenter has great visual presentation material which is easy to understand.
 The presenter’s practical experience with Agile is also of great value.